applicaster/developer.applicaster.com/content/android-feed-integration/README.md

 ### Preparing your workspace:

-1. Add the Feed dependencies to your project.
+#### 1. Add the Feed dependency to your project.

 ```
-   compile ('com.applicaster:feed_android:3.7.0')
+   compile ('com.applicaster:feed_android:3.11.1')
 ```

-2.
-Adding 3rd party dependencies:
+#### 2. Add the following packaging options to your project:

 ```
-    compile 'com.nhaarman.listviewanimations:library:2.5.2@aar'
-    compile 'com.daimajia.androidanimations:library:1.0.6@aar'
-    compile 'com.daimajia.easing:library:1.0.0@aar'
+    packagingOptions {
+        pickFirst 'META-INF/LICENSE.txt'
+        pickFirst 'META-INF/LICENSE'
+    }
 ```

-3.
+This is due to a know [issue](https://github.com/FasterXML/jackson-core/issues/240) with the Jackson libraries utilized by the feed.

-Add to the build.gradle in the Project level, maven (Bintray) authentication.
+#### 3. Add the following repositories to the project level build.gradle

 If you already have a Bintray user, please send us a request to "applicaster-ltd" organization.
-Otherwise, we can provide you with a Reader user and  password.
+Otherwise, we can provide you with a Read-Only user and  password.

 ```
 allprojects {